 - Automatic Software Patching – Amazon RDS will make sure that the PostgreSQL software powering your deployment stays up-to-date with the latest patches.
 You can exert optional control over when and if your DB Instance is patched via DB Engine Version Management.

-- Provisioned IOPS – You can provision up to 3TB storage and 30,000 IOPS per database instance.
+- Provisioned IOPS (SSD) – You can provision up to 6TB storage and 30,000 IOPS per database instance.
 For a workload with 50% writes and 50% reads running on a cr1.8xlarge instance, you can realize over 25,000 IOPS for PostgreSQL.
 However, by provisioning more than this limit, you may be able to achieve lower latency and higher throughput.
 Your actual realized IOPS may vary from the amount you provisioned based on your database workload, instance type, and database engine choice.
-Refer to the Factors That Affect Realized IOPS section of the Amazon RDS User Guide to learn more.
+Refer to the Factors That Affect Realized IOPS section of the Amazon RDS User Guide.

 You can convert from standard storage to Provisioned IOPS storage and get consistent throughput and low I/O latencies.
 You will encounter a short availability impact when doing so.
 You can independently scale IOPS (in increments of 1000) and storage on-the-fly with zero downtime.
 The ratio of IOPS provisioned to the storage requested (in GB) should be between 3 and 10.
 For example, for a database instance with 1000 GB of storage, you can provision from 3,000 to 10,000 IOPS.
 You can scale the IOPS up or down depending on factors such as seasonal variability of traffic to your applications.